netsuitephp/netsuite-php/README.md

 $service->logRequests(false); // Turn logging off.
 ```

+If you require more flexibility in relation to logging, you can provide your
+own PSR-3 compatible logger (as of `2023.1.0`).

 ## Generating Classes

 This repository always contains classes generated from the version of the